viktorvillalobos/holis/README.md

 `pip install pre-commit --user`
 `pre-commit install`

-Ready.

-1. Create tenant hosts
+1. Create tenant hosts 😱

 Holis is a multitenant application, we use the subdomain as tenant id, so, we need create local subdomains for work propertly.